raft-tech/TANF-app/tdrs-frontend/nginx/README.md

 ## 2. Architecture

-In general for TDRS, the *Nginx* handles incoming HTTP requests to both frontend and backend.
+In general for TDP, the *Nginx* handles incoming HTTP requests to both frontend and backend.
 The frontend requests are handled directly while the backend requests are forwarded to the backend server.

 ![Cloud.gov Architecture](./src/arch1.jpg)